 In the meantime, you can learn more about your ancestors through your previously unknown cousins that show up as other matches.
 To learn more about these tests from a genealogist’s point of view, see the Family Trees section.

 Like me, the people at Family Tree DNA thought my story would be of interest to other adoptees.
 So they interviewed me and posted a video on their web site.
-You can view that video now by following the link on the bottom of my Adoptee Search page.
+You can view that video now by watching here.

 A science reporter from the Wall Street Journal found this web site and decided to do a story on my use of DNA in adoption search.
 The article began on the front page of the May 2, 2009 issue.
 You can read that article now by following the link on the bottom of my Birth Family Search page.